luigi0229/k-project2/README.md

 Clone this repo to your local machine.

-Open the `variables.tf` file, and change the `default` attribute of variable `GCP_project_name` to the name of the project created on the prerequisites section.
+Open the `variables.tf` file, and change the `default` attribute of variable `GCP_project_name` to the ID of the project created on the prerequisites section.
+(IT'S VERY IMPORTANT THAT YOU USE THE ID AND NOT THE PROJECT NAME)

 Navigate to the repo's directory using terminal, and run: